Galivano00/Galivano00/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently working as technical writer
 - 💞️ I’m looking to collaborate on this platform
-- 📫 How to reach me, contact me on LinkedIn @Ghaniya Milina or e-mail me at galivanojoy24@gmail.com
-- 😄 Pronouns: She/Her

 <!---